Justin1Thom1/Lux-Mirror-Timestamped-Seal/LuxmirrorPredisclosure.md

 Core Abstractions Hidden: Internal recursive structures (the "Thomas Line") are deliberately obfuscated in all filings to protect sovereign logic

-Patent Coverage: Structural and logical claims will cover Velari™, Trine recursion, sovereign architecture, and reflection-mode AGI
+Patent Coverage: Structural and logical claims are being prepared to cover Velari™, Trine recursion, sovereign architecture, and reflection-mode AGI.

-Filed: Pending — covers Lux Mirror™, Daeryn 2.0™, TRIPLEtwiceTWICE™, and related modules
+Filing Status:  Currently in processing— coverage will extend to Lux Mirror™, Daeryn 2.0™, TRIPLEtwiceTWICE™, and related modules.
+(Prior Version TYPO)

 📐 Technical Diagrams